Professional Year One Curriculum

 Learners will examine the legal, practical, and scientific elements of preparation of drug products and pharmaceutical delivery systems.
 They will apply their knowledge of physicochemical principles to the preparation of various dosage forms.
 Learners will focus on the design, preparation techniques, evaluation, and use of liquid dosage forms.
 Calculations, metrology, and laboratory exercises will be emphasized.

 PHAR 516 Pharmacy Ethics (3 credits)

-Learners will be introduced to major ethical theories, principles of bioethics and basic pharmacy practice law.
-They will also be introduced to the legal concepts that encompass the rights and responsibilities of the pharmacist and their practical application.
+Learners will explore the major theories, principles and legal constructs of ethical pharmacy practice.
+They will also have the opportunity to practically apply these ethical principles and legal concepts in pharmacy situations that encompass the rights and responsibilities of patients, pharmacists and other health care entities.
 Learners will begin to appreciate the relationship of ethics and ethical decision making, within legal constructs, of a health care provider in a culturally diverse population.